-Electricity

-Repair category 2

-Notes Aspects of the electrical installation are along mixed lines with a limited number of powerpoints in some rooms and a large amount of single sockets in the property.
-Further advice will be available from a NICEIC/SELECT registered electrician.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+spects of the electrical installation are along mixed lines with an older style sebox and a large amount of single sockets in the property.
+There are some cirting mounted sockets.
+Further advice will be available from a ICEIC/SELECT registered electrician. is recommended that all electrical installations be checked every five years or a change of ownership to keep up to date with frequent changes in Safety egulations.
+Further advice will be available from a qualified NICEIC/ SELECT egistered Contractor.
+It should be appreciated that only recently constructed or s (i (i e